Peytoncl/PCL/README.md

 # PCL

-A superset of C# that mixed the Lua and C# syntax together.
+A superset of C# that mixes the Lua and C# syntax together.

 # Example